haxsaw/hikaru/README.rst

 ~~~~~~~~~~~

 Hikaru uses type-annotated Python dataclasses to represent each of the
-kinds of objects defined in the Kubernetes API, so when used with and
+kinds of objects defined in the Kubernetes API, so when used with an
 IDE that understands Python type annotations, Hikaru enables the IDE to
 provide the user direct assistance as to what parameters are available,
-what types each parameter must be, and which are optional.
+what type each parameter must be, and which parameters are optional.
 Assembled
 Hikaru object can be rendered into YAML that can be processed by regular
 Kubernetes tools.